deekayen/aidstoscoutmastership/manuscript/appendix.md

 5. State what you consider the chief points of value for organising your Senior Scouts.
 6. Suggest any ideas for training for keeping up the interest of Old Scouts in Scouting.

-[N.B. - By the term "Senior Scout" is meant a youth who is still a Scout in a Troop, but is growing up - say between sixteen and twenty.
+[N.B.—By the term "Senior Scout" is meant a youth who is still a Scout in a Troop, but is growing up—say between sixteen and twenty.

 By the term "Old Scout" is meant one who has left his troop either on account of age, or because of work, change of location, or other reason which prevents him continuing in his Troop.]